 When power is applied to the drive, it takes saved values from the media and stores them as current values in volatile memory.
-It is not possible to change the current values (or the saved values) with a Mode
+It is not possible to change the current values (or the saved values) with a Mode Select command before the drive achieves operating speed and is "ready."
+An attempt to do so results in a "Check Condition" status.

 ^{} SCSI Revision support.
-Refer to the appropriate SPC release documentation for definitions.
+See the appropriate SPC release documention for definitions.